christianandredietrich/iOS-SDK/properties.md

 ### enum NXFileSeekOrigin_

 Origin when seeking within a file.
 Identifies different origins for seeking within a file.
-This is is passed to implementations of theNXRemoteFileIOInterfaceprotocol to indicate where to measure the seek offset from.
+This is passed to implementations of theNXRemoteFileIOInterfaceprotocol to indicate where to measure the seek offset from.

 **See Also**